dustinpfister/blog_posts/_posts/threejs-arrow-helper.md

 ## 3 - Conclusion

-Thats are there is to it when it comes to arrow helpers in three.js for now. if you enjoyed this post you might want to check out my many other posts on three.js.
+Thats all there is to it when it comes to arrow helpers in three.js for now at least.
+If you enjoyed this post you might want to check out my many other posts on three.js, with that a good starting point might be my main post on my current set of [threejs examples](/2021/02/19/threejs-examples/).
+Working out simple little examples that have to do with just using the arrow helper with a few simple built in geometries is one thing, but sooner or later it is time to start really getting into using threejs to have some fun making something real.

 In any case thank you for reading.